TalaikisInc/proxy-service/README.md

 # Proxy Service with Proxy Rotation and Testing

-Work in progress.
+## Features

+* Send the url to this API which will query resource through proxy
+* If proxy fails, next one is used
+* Only successful response is sent back
+* Generates throusands proxies and test them for usability

 ## TODO

-* api -> keep proxies in memory, renew after ot renews
+* test the rotation in larger scale production environment
+* fix proxy speed check
 * api -> multi urls input
-* api -> log results for each proxy
+* api -> log speed/ latency results for each proxy
 * api -> prefer best proxies
-* bot -> remaining issues
+* bot -> exit when freezed

 ## Install